 - Commitment for your local facilitator(s) to attend the required diversity, equity and inclusion training provided through OSU Extension.

-Plan ahead: make sure to submit your application at least 4 weeks in advance of when you would like to start advertising the class.
+Plan ahead: when applications open again, you will want to make sure to submit your application at least 4 weeks in advance of when you would like to start advertising the class.